jdillick/environment_makefile/README.md

 # Environment Makefile

-Environment modules allows you to auto-enable or disable modules based on your site's makefile and environment.
-This would allow you to specify development modules such as develor production-only modules such as production monitor in one makefile that will be enabled or disabled when you run Drush.
+Environment makefile allows you to auto-enable or disable modules based on your site's makefile and environment.
+This would allow you to specify development modules such as devel, or production-only modules such as production monitor in one makefile that will be enabled or disabled when you run Drush.

 ## Requirements
 - Drupal 7.x